BillyDM/awesome-audio-dsp/sections/SOFTWARE_OPTIMIZATION.md

 - [Audio Software Optimization Tips](../content/AUDIO_SOFTWARE_OPTIMIZATION_TIPS.md) - My own list of audio software optimization tips.
 - [Real-time audio programming 101](http://www.rossbencina.com/code/real-time-audio-programming-101-time-waits-for-nothing) - Tips on writing real-time code.
 - [Compiler Explorer] - Very useful tool that lets you analyze the assembly output of many different languages including Rust, C, and C++.
-  - Note, you will generally want to enable compiler optimizations when using this tool.
-To do this, enter the following text into the "Compiler options..." field:
+  - Note, you will generally want to enable compiler optimizations when using this tool to get the actual assembly output in release mode.
+To do this, enter the following text into the "Compiler options..." field for your given language/compiler:
     - C/C++ (gcc or clang): `-O3`
     - Rust: `-C opt-level=3`
 - [Intel Intrinsics Guide](https://software.intel.com/sites/landingpage/IntrinsicsGuide) - x86 processor intrinsics